NoAvailableAlias/signal-slot-benchmarks/results_gcc/README.md

 Benchmark Algorithms
 --------------------

-_The individual benchmark algorithms are completely generic through templates._
+_The individual benchmark algorithms are completely generic through the use of templates._

 | Algorithm | Description |
 | --------- | ----------- |